Who are we?

 - where we are required to do so by law, for example where ASIC or a government agency requests information that the MFAA holds about a Member.

 We may also disclose personal information to other businesses in accordance with the MFAA Constitution, Code of Practice, or Disciplinary Rules.
-Click here to view these documents.
+Visit the Member Governance section to view these documents.

 The MFAA will disclose the membership status of your individual or business membership to lenders and aggregators and members of the public upon request.
 Lists of ceased and terminated members may be sent to members, aggregators and lenders.
 This information is limited to your member number, name, business name, status and expiry date of membership.